 Pakistan Compensation Laws

-Pakistan recently raised their monthly minimum wage for unskilled workers to PKR 15,000, which is about $142.
-This number could continue to rise in the years to come, so it’s important to keep an eye on any Pakistan compensation law changes.
+As of 2019, Pakistan raised its monthly minimum wage for unskilled workers to PKR 17,500, which is about $115.
+In the province of Punjab, the minimum monthly wage was increased to PKR 20,000 for 2021.
+These numbers could continue to rise in the years to come, so it’s important to keep an eye on any Pakistan compensation law changes.
 The country does not have a minimum wage for skilled labor.
 Instead, it’s between you and the employee to decide during a contract negotiation.

 Industrial and commercial businesses with 20 or more employees must pay profit bonuses to employees who have worked at least 90 continuous days.
 The company also has to declare profit in that year to be required to give out bonuses.

 Guaranteed Benefits in Pakistan

 Every company must provide guaranteed benefits that include time off for holidays and paid vacation days.
 Pakistan has 11 national and religious holidays for which employees get the day off.
 Employees who have worked continuously for at least a year get 14 consecutive days of annual leave during the next year.
 Those vacation days carry over into the next year if they’re not all used.

 Another guaranteed benefit is 10 days of casual leave with full pay and another 16 days of sick or medical leave where employees get 50% of their regular pay.
 Employers can grant casual leave for situations such as a sudden, fast illness, while taking sick leave requires a medical certificate.

 How Do You Disperse a Pakistan Benefit Management Plan?